Zainunnisa Gool

 Zainunnisa "Cissie" Gool (6 November 1897 – 1 July 1963) was an anti-apartheid political and civil rights leader in South Africa.
 She was the daughter of prominent physician and politician Abdullah Abdurahman and mother Helen Potter James.
 Gool founded the National Liberation League and helped to create the Non-European United Front (NEUF).
 She was known and loved as the "Jewel of District Six" and "Joan of Arc" by South Africans as a champion of the poor.

 Life

-Zainunnisa Gool was born on 6 November 1897 to Abdullah Abdurahman, leader of the African Peoples Organisation (APO) which he had helped to form in 1902 and was also the first black South African to be elected to the Cape Town City Council in 1904, and Helen Potter James.
+Zainunnisa Gool was born on 6 November 1897 to Abdullah Abdurahman, leader of the African Peoples Organisation (APO) which he had helped to form in 1902 and was also the first Indian South African to be elected to the Cape Town City Council in 1904, and Helen Potter James.

 Education

 Gool came from a radical background and she was tutored by both Olive Schreiner and Mahatma Gandhi.
 Gool and her sister, Rosie, attended the Trafalgar High School in District Six in Cape Town which had been founded by her father, an advocate of equality in public education.
 The head of the school was Harold Cressy who was championed by her father.
 She finished her secondary school education by a correspondence course at London University.
 With this qualification, Gool enrolled to become the first coloured woman to receive a master's degree from the University of Cape Town and in 1962, she became the first coloured female law graduate in South Africa and the first to be called to the Cape Bar.